 Table 8, Commands Truth Table, and Table 9, DM Operation Truth Table, provide a general reference of available commands.
-For a more detailed description of commands and operations, refer to the 512Mb DDR SDRAM component data sheet.
+For a more detailed description of commands and operations, refer to the 128Mb, 256Mb, 512Mb, or 1Gb DDR SDRAM component data sheets.